Psilocybin mushroom: Toxicity

 The species within the most commonly foraged and ingested genus of psilocybin mushrooms, the psilocybe, contains two primary hallucinogenic toxins; psilocybin and psilocin.
 The median lethal dose, also known as "LD50", of psilocybin is 280 mg/kg.

 From a toxicological profile, it would be incredibly difficult to overdose on psilocybin mushrooms, given their primary toxin compounds.
 To consume such massive amounts of psilocybin, one must ingest more than 1.2 kg of dried Psilocybe cubensis given 1-2% of the dried mushroom contains psilocybin.

 Posing a more realistic threat than a lethal overdose, significantly elevated levels of psilocin can overstimulate the 5-HT2A receptors in the brain, causing acute serotonin syndrome.
 A 2015 study observed that a dose of 200 mg/kg psilocin induced symptoms of acute serotonin poisoning in mice.

 Neurotoxicity-induced fatal events are uncommon with psilocybin mushroom overdose, as most patients admitted to critical care are released from the department only requiring moderate treatment.
 However, fatal events related to emotional distress and trip-induced psychosis can occur as a result of over-consumption of psilocybin mushrooms.
 In 2003, a 27-year-old man was found dead in an irrigation canal due to hypothermia.
 In his bedroom was found two cultivation pots of psilocybin mushrooms, but no report of toxicology was made.

+A more common public health concern than overdose is accidental misidentification, since some psychoactive mushroom species can resemble non-psychoactive or toxic mushrooms.